greblus/aspeqt/readme.txt

 6. No drivers necessary (usb-serial-for-android java driver is in the package).

 7. After you connect the SIO2PC-USB to your Android device it'll automatically launch AspeQt.
-If you have SIO2PC-USB from Lotharek, select DSR flow control method and set speed to 19200bps first, to see if it works at all.
+If you have SIO2PC-USB from Lotharek, select SOFT or DSR flow control method and set speed to 19200bps first, to see if it works at all.
    Feel free to experiment with higher speeds and Pokey divisors (HiSpeed OS, SDX or Qmeg is required for fast SIO routines).

    Speed greatly depends on your CPU possibilities and I/O performance: https://www.youtube.com/watch?v=-w4mppTym1I

-   If you have PL2303 chip in your Sio2PC-USB set speed to 19200bps.

 Videos of AspeQt on Android:
 ============================